robinsloan/perfect-edition/source/annabel-scheme-new-golden-gate.md

 The only sound was the rustling of bodies and, from somewhere above, the muffled boom of a yerbacore beat.
 As Scheme pressed further in, the teens swiveled to track our passage.
 Their youth cascaded across their mouths in perfect sync.

-We found the kitchen, and beyond the kitchen---surprisingly tidy---we found a long room filled with the the detritus of the building's former inhabitants.
+We found the kitchen, and beyond the kitchen---surprisingly tidy---we found a long room filled with the detritus of the building's former inhabitants.
 Old ergonomic chairs.
 Filing cabinets.
 Dead monitors.
 The floor was thick with cables; they ran in loops and tangles toward a door at the room's far end.
 We stepped lightly.

 The door was half-open, as casual as the rest of Basilisk House, and it revealed a large storage closet where the cables found their destination, a rack of whirring, blinking servers.
 Beside the rack was a mini fridge and beside the mini fridge was a small desk, where a figure slouched in an ergonomic chair.